 Hokkaido Ski Club guide Cveto Podlogar discusses avalanche awareness ahead of his clinic in Niseko next month.

-When Cveto Podlogar addresses his clients at a “Beyond the Niseko Backcountry” clinic next month, he will be calling on almost 30 years of experience as a guide in the mountains of Japan.
+When Cveto Podlogar addresses his clients at a “Beyond the Niseko Backcountry” clinic in December, he will be calling on almost 30 years of experience as a guide in the mountains of Japan.

 He is unequivocally one of the leading voices in the industry – accredited by the International Federation of Mountain Guides (UIAGM) and the Japanese Mountain Guide Association (JMGA), for which he is the only recognised non-Japanese member.

 Podlogar is also a former cross-country skiing Olympian, a seven-time Slovenian national champion, and has a list of stories and experiences to keep his clients entertained for days (he arrived in Japan after travelling across China and Tibet by bicycle!).

 But his Niseko clinic will address the most serious aspect of his job as a mountain guide: the dangers of the Japanese backcountry and the increasing numbers of skiers and snowboarders swapping ski lifts for touring gear – many without the necessary knowledge or experience to negotiate the tricky conditions.

 We caught up briefly with Podlogar to get his thoughts on Niseko as a backcountry destination and for some insight into some of the topics that will be covered in the event next month.